Initiative

 Rounds provided a structured approach that governs the interaction between players and the host, allowing the host to coordinate and control scene elements and narrate the changing situation, and players to coordinate and control their characters.

-LIGHTS: At the beginning of each round, the host updates the scene and current situation for the players.
-It is important that the director highlights aspects of the scene that are most likely to influence player decisions during the round.
-During this phase, the director may also introduce new elements such as a change in the environment or the introduction of new non-player characters into the current scene.
+The host updates the scene and situation at the beginning of each round.
+The director must highlight aspects of the scene that will most likely influence player decisions during the round.
+During this phase, the director may also introduce new elements, such as a change in the environment or new non-player characters.

-CAMERA: During the camera phase, the host will call on each player based on the turn-order to complete their turn.
-Each player has an opportunity to ask the director questions related to the scene and situation and state the intentions of their character for their turn.
-The host and player will then proceed to perform any actions associated with their stated intentions.
+The host will then call on each player based on the turn order to complete their turn.
+Each player has an opportunity to ask the director questions related to the scene and situation and state their character's intentions for their turn.
+The host and player will then perform any actions towards their stated intentions.

 HOST TURN-ORDER

-The host enjoys the privilege of dynamically controlling the turn-order for non-player characters participating in a scene.
-Non-player characters face the same constraints as normal players with each non-player character being allowed the perform a standard turn, once per round.
+The host has the privilege of dynamically controlling the turn order for non-player characters participating in a scene.
+Non-player characters face the same constraints as regular players, with each non-player character being allowed to perform a standard turn once per round.

 Turns